Hank Williams: Early life

 There are several versions of how Williams got his first guitar.
 While several prominent Georgiana residents later claimed to have bought it for him, his mother said she bought it for him and that she arranged for his first lessons.
 Williams told Ralph Gleason, who at the time was writing a weekly music column in the San Francisco Chronicle, "When I was about eight years old, I got my first git-tar.
 A second-hand $3.50 git-tar my mother bought me."
-Gawky and shy, Williams attached himself to an old black man, Rufus "Tee-Tot" Payne, a street performer whom Williams followed around town.
+Gawky and shy, Williams attached himself to Rufus "Tee-Tot" Payne, a street performer whom Williams followed around town.
 Payne gave Williams guitar lessons in exchange for money or meals prepared by Lillie.
 Payne's basic musical style was blues; he repeatedly stressed the importance of maintaining good rhythm and time, and he added the showmanship of stoops, bows, laughs and cries to his performances.
 Later on, Williams recorded "My Bucket's Got a Hole in It", one of the songs Payne had taught him.
 Williams was also influenced by country acts such as Roy Acuff.
 In 1937, Williams got into a fight with his physical education teacher about exercises the coach wanted him to do.
 His mother subsequently demanded that the school board terminate the coach; when they refused, the family moved to Montgomery, Alabama.
 Payne and Williams lost touch, though Payne also eventually moved to Montgomery, where he died in poverty in 1939.
 Williams later credited him as the provider of the only musical training he ever had.